Fakorede/Fakorede/README.md

 ## Hi 👋,

 My name is Abiola pka Fab.
-I am a graduate of Computer Science(2019)👨‍🎓 and a Fullstack Software Developer👨🏽‍💻.
+I am a graduate of Computer Science(2019)👨🏽‍🎓 and a Fullstack Software Developer 👨🏽‍💻.

-- 🔭 I’m currently doing fullstack developement Vue JS and Laravel ❤️.
+- 🔭 I’m currently doing fullstack developement with Vue JS and Laravel ❤️.
 - 🌱 I’m currently learning GO, React, Spring Boot and improving on my Laravel/Vue skills.
 - 💻👯 I’m looking to work on awesome product(s) where I get to apply my skills as part of a fast-paced, quality-driven team and impact millions of lives positively.
 - ⚡ Fun fact: I love Chess, Monopoly and I would love to explore new places, cultures, and definitely learn a new language.